 Thesis Title: Intracellular Systems Analysis by Assimilating Large Scale Biological Data and Pathway Simulation

 Baccalaureate Degree Program

 Thesis Title: 遺伝子ネットワーク推定とデータ同化による細胞内ネットワークシミュレーションモデルの構築

-We're researching human genome, transcriptome, epigenome and clinical data for personalized and preventive medicine through modeling, prediction and inference of disease and health systems.
-For example, we have partially focused on immunological cancer genome and metagenome analysis based on statistical science for these purposes.
+Our research topics are analyzing human genome, transcriptome, epigenome, metagenome and clinical data for personalized and preventive medicine through modeling, prediction and inference of disease and health systems.
+For example, we have been undertaking immunological cancer genome and metagenome analysis based on statistical and machine learning methods.